Tuesday, December 22, 2020

 Art by Henry Flint

 This does leave one question, though – what was the point?
 I haven’t even mentioned one of the bigger features of the epic: Ichabod Azrael.
+Who, if you don't know, was a kind of avenging angel/demon cowboy created by Rob Williams for his own 2000AD series.
+It's quite pretentious and very good, and is about love and death and vengeance and god and talking horses and all that good stuff.
 It makes sense for a character with biblical connotations to be part of a story sort of inspired by a book of the Bible.
-And, while week to week his presence often felt pointless, read as a whole I rather think he works (and not just so we can enjoy a quick-draw face off between Azrael and Dredd at the end!).
+And, while week to week his presence often felt pointless, read as a whole I rather think Azrael works (and not just so we can enjoy a quick-draw face off between himself and Dredd at the end!).
 But still, so what?
 He justifies his presence as a random cross-over character, but the themes of his own excellent series don’t translate, at least that I can see.
 And Dredd as a strip has never really been about destiny / inevitability.
 If anything, it has been more about how Dredd’s determination/stubbornness can outstrip ant sort of destiny, whether it’s Nuclear War or the prophecy of great evil befalling a city.
 He even overcomes the meta-level of destiny that his series can and has defeated things like a Democratic Vote, several city-destroying wars / plagues, and even his own resignation!

 If End of Days was meant as a commentary on that, it didn’t do it openly.
 But overall, as a romp, I find myself thinking of it fondly.